-Pastor Finney comes from a family background that believes strongly that the church must not only meet people’s spiritual need for a relationship with Christ first, but also, when possible, help in the everyday struggles of living for those whom Jesus called in Matthew 25:40, “the least of them.”
-Therefore, his ministry emphasizes that Covenant Community Church (CCC) must be a local church with a global outlook.
-Since coming to Birmingham, Pastor Finney has led CCC’s involvement in missions work with many organizations and groups locally, nationally and internationally.
-He has been to the Dominican Republic and Nicaragua several times on missionary trips.
+Pastor Finney comes from a background that believes that the church must not only meet people’s spiritual need for a relationship with Christ first, but also, when possible, help in the everyday struggles of living for those whom Jesus called in Matthew 25:40, “the least of them.”
+For this reason Covenant Community Church strives to be a voice for those that struggle and face discrimination.

 From April 1977 through May 2006, Pastor Finney was a member of Metropolitan Community Church (MCC) where he was ordained, and he served in various denominational, district and local church leadership positions.
 He was known throughout the District and Fellowship as “The ‘Preachin’ Deacon.”
 In 1977, while living in Fayetteville, North Carolina, he united in membership with St. John’s MCC in Raleigh, North Carolina and commuted 140 miles for worship.
 In 1978, he founded MCC-Fayetteville and served as its first Pastor.
 From 1979 to 1983, he was a member of MCC-Memphis where he served eleven months as its Interim Pastor.
 In June 1983, he accepted employment with EPA in Atlanta, Georgia and became a member of First MCC (formerly MCC of the Blessed Redeemer) the same year.
 During 1997 and 1998, Pastor Finney was chosen to serve as the Interim Pastor, and the church experienced unprecedented growth during his leadership.